sharkdp/fd/README.md

 ## Installation

 ### On Ubuntu
-*... and other Debian-based Linux distrutions.*
+*... and other Debian-based Linux distributions.*

 Download the latest `.deb` package from the [release page](https://github.com/sharkdp/fd/releases) and install it via:
 ``` bash